ZephyrusLiu/590x_HW2/README.md

 # 590x_HW2
-Codes are in src folder

-Figures are in img folder
+Figure 1 and its code are in src_1 folder

-Data/resource are in data folder
+Figure 2 and its code are in src_2 folder